greg-raven/Impeachment-Chronicles/_posts/2022-10-28-anticipating-trumps-return-to-twitter.md

 title: 'Anticipating Trump’s return to Twitter'
 date: '2022-10-28T08:35:38-07:00'
 layout: post
+author:
+- Rick Wilson
 ---

 1/ So, as I warned, Trump is likely to be back here on Hellscape dot com any time now.
-E|on will want to juice the stock price, and rest-assured, Wall Street will take the bait.
+Elon will want to juice the stock price, and rest-assured, Wall Street will take the bait.

 There was a sense that his banishment made his cult less committed, his danger less pendant.